 BDT volunteers repurposed the outbuilding in The Laurels for a pilot program.
 It will be used as interactive learn station complete with info on hydrology, botany, and historical facts in The Laurels.
 Additionally, BDT restored the Laurels Preserve kiosks.

 BDT works closely with all area land trusts on specific projects.
-We have worked with Natural Lands to help secure funding on an addition to the ChesLen Preserve.
-Most recently we are working with Brandywine Conservancy on specific restoration , infrastructure projects in The Laurels.
+We have worked with Natural Lands to help secure funding on the addition of 40 acres to the ChesLen Preserve.
+And most recently with the Brandywine Conservancy on the 80+ ac Laurels acquisition along with specific restoration, infrastructure projects specifically in The Laurels.

 BDT assisted with fundraising for the Laurels Covered Bridges Restoration Project.
 BDT helped raise $200,000 of the needed $400,000 to complete the project.
 Matching funds were from the challenge grant from the Robert J. Kleberg, Jr. and the Helen C. Kleberg Foundation

 The entire community is invited to a pancake breakfast at the covered bridge in The Laurels Preserve.
 It is generally held the 3rd Sunday in May.